 - Parents must attend a Baptism preparation class before receiving a date for your child’s baptism.
 Godparents are strongly encouraged to attend the class.
 The Baptism preparation class is for the adults only.
 It is our experience that parents get more out of the sessions if they are not easily distracted.

 |February||7th||7 pm-8:30 pm||CH|

 |April||4th||7 pm-8:30 pm||CH|

 |June||5th||7 pm-8:30 pm||CH|

 - Once we have received your completed form and you have attended the infant baptism preparation class, the Pastoral Associate will contact you to schedule a date for your child’s baptism.

 The sacrament of Baptism for infants and children under the age of 7 is typically administered on the 2nd weekend of the month at St. Mary Church during the regularly scheduled weekend masses.

 Requirements for Godparents

-Requirements for godparents are as follows: must be sixteen years old, is a Catholic who has received all three sacraments of initiation (Baptism, Confirmation, and Eucharist) and who leads a life of faith in the Catholic Church.
-Code of Canon Law #874.
+Requirements for godparents are as follows: must be sixteen years old.
+Is a Catholic who has received all three sacraments of initiation (Baptism, Confirmation and Eucharist) and who leads a life of faith in the Catholic Church.
+Code of Canon Law #874

 The answer to that is no, but a Christian witness may be chosen as long as a Catholic godparent has already been chosen for your child.
-A Christian witness is not a godparent, since the godparent has the mission to hand on and teach the Catholic faith by word and example.
-The godparent(s) will also make a brief profession of their Catholic faith in the Baptism ceremony.
-A Christian witness is chosen in addition to a godparent not in place of a Catholic godparent.
+A Christian witness is not a godparent, since the godparent has the mission to hand on and teach the Catholic faith by word and example to their godchild.
+The godparent will also make a brief profession of their Catholic faith in the Baptism ceremony.
 In allowing a baptized non-Catholic to stand in as a Christian witness, the Church acknowledges that person’s common Baptism that is shared by followers of Jesus Christ and truly appreciates that person’s great love for the child.